 More free software projects

-- Armory - A wallet with enhanced security features.
+- Armory - A wallet with enhanced security features, written in C++.

-- Bitcoin Wallet - A SPV wallet for Android and Blackberry.
+- Bitcoin Wallet - A SPV wallet for Android, written in Java.

 - bitcoinj - A library for SPV wallets, written in Java.